 and whether the costs should be spread over multiple rounds in the cost recovery

 calculation.”
-The Council recognizes similar discussions were held in developing the 2012 round but nevertheless believes that this issue is worth revisiting.
+The Small Team recognizes similar discussions were held in developing the 2012 round but nevertheless believes that this issue is worth revisiting.

 In conclusion, measures such as the proposed RSP pre-evaluation (dealt with in more detail in the Appendix), to be funded by the RSP applicants, were intended to streamline application evaluation and reduce duplication of effort, thereby driving cost-savings.
-In reviewing the ODA, the Council’s impression is that the complexity, cost, timeline, and risks appear to be driven at least in part by design choices (e.g., building of bespoke systems, automating as much as possible).
-And because the program is required to be revenue neutral, the design choices that seemingly result in the high costs to implement and run the program, lead to what the Council believes are unfortunately high estimated application fees.
+In reviewing the ODA, the Small Team’s impression is that the complexity, cost, timeline, and risks appear to be driven at least in part by design choices (e.g., building of bespoke systems, automating as much as possible).
+And because the program is required to be revenue neutral, the design choices that seemingly result in the high costs to implement and run the program, lead to what the Small Team believes are unfortunately high estimated application fees.

-Therefore, the Council encourages the ICANN Board and ICANN org to further consider what is necessary to implement and operate the program as opposed to striving for “perfection”.
-The Council stands ready to take part in any ensuing dialogue.
+Therefore, the Small Team encourages the ICANN Board and ICANN org to further consider what is necessary to implement and operate the program as opposed to striving for “perfection”.
+The Small Team stands ready to take part in any ensuing dialogue.

-While this letter concentrates on the high-level conclusions from reviewing the ODA, the Council encourages the ICANN Board to review the topical input captured in the Appendix.
-Lastly, we would again like to share our appreciation for the tremendous amount of careful analysis conducted by the SubPro ODP Team.
+While this letter concentrates on the high-level conclusions from reviewing the ODA, the Small Team encourages the ICANN Board to review the topical input captured in the Appendix.
+SMALL TEAM ON SUBPRO ODA

-Sebastien Ducos

-GNSO Chair
+Respectfully submitted,

+Jeff Neuman

+Susan Payne

+Anne Aikman-Scalese

 Appendix 1: Topic Related Questions / Comments